I've been involved with my fair share of internet start-up failures, and it's no fun all round when the venture goes belly up.

-It’s worth spending the time to get this sorted out upfront rather than trying to implement damage limitation at a later date.
+It’s worth spending the time to get this sorted out up front rather than trying to implement damage limitation at a later date.

 9. Backup, Backup, Backup

 Yes, my favourite hobby horse is back!.
-Be responsible for your data and make sure your backups actually work.
+Be responsible for your data and make sure your backups work.
 Prove to yourself that your disaster recovery routine allows you to recover from a catastrophe.

 10. Know When To Pull The Plug

-This is of course much easier said than done.
+Knowing when to stop digging a hole is of course much easier said than done.

 Sinking more and more cash into a project that isn't working is one of the biggest reasons people end up giving up altogether.